Carpe-Hora/sfTwitterBootstrapPlugin/README.md

 # sfTwitterBootstrapPlugin

-Is an admin theme for symfony1 include an admingenerator theme for propel
+Is an admin theme for symfony1 include an admin generator theme for propel

 ## Requirements